A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Conclusion

+To simulate the corruptions in meta-training, two levels of outliers (Figure \ref{fig:motivation}) are considered: {\textit{a}}) Out-Of-Distribution (OOD) task, where the meta-training has tasks that are out of distribution to the meta-test tasks (i.e., the meta-test dataset is a specialized slice of meta-train) and {\textit{b}}) noisy instance level, where some of the labels might be noisy (due to human labeling errors or inherent ambiguity of certain classification problems) for meta-training samples.

-A natural way of dealing with OOD tasks and noisy data in meta-training, is by assigning weights to either instances or tasks in meta-learning.
-For example, when source task distribution differs from target task distribution, assigning a weight of zero to OOD tasks in the source distribution improves the performance of the MAML.
-The resulting problem is a simple extension of meta-learning called \emph{weighted-meta learning}.
-Weighted meta learning has been studied in~\citep{cai2020weightedmeta}, where they study the weighting on restricted class of loss functions like the square loss and hinge loss.
-In contrast, in this work, we propose a framework which can, a) handle arbitrary loss functions, and b) jointly learn the weights along with the meta learning model parameters.
+A natural way of dealing with corrupted data in meta-training is by assigning weights to either tasks or individual instances.
+For example, assigning zero weight to OOD or noisy tasks/instances in the meta-train set improves the meta-learning algorithm's performance.
+Inspired by~\citep{ren2018learning}, in this work, we propose an end-to-end robust meta-learning framework called \sysname{} that can achieve the reweighting schema along with learning good model initialization parameters in the few-shot learning scenario.

-Our work's significant contribution is introducing the reweighted MAML (RW-MAML) algorithm, an approach where we provide an end-to-end framework, for instance-weighted MAML training.
-Our RW-MAML algorithm considers the weights as hyper-parameters and tries to find the optimal hyper-parameters by minimizing the meta-loss on the validation tasks in a \textbf{bi-bi-level} manner.
-Since RW-MAML uses an online framework to perform a joint optimization of the weight hyper-parameters and model parameters for the weighted MAML model, the computational time of RW-MAML is almost comparable to MAML, specifically 1.5 times MAML's running time.
-Finally, we compare RW-MAML's performance to existing robust meta-learning and hyperparameter optimization algorithms through extensive experiments on real-world and synthetic datasets for out-of-distribution (OOD), noisy-labels settings in training data.
+\sysname{} considers the weights as hyper-parameters and uses a small set of meta-validation tasks representing the meta-test tasks to find the optimal hyper-parameters by minimizing the meta-loss on the validation tasks in a \textbf{\biopt{}} manner.
+An overview of \sysname{} is given in Figure \ref{fig:overview}.
+In practice, the size of the meta-validation tasks set required by \sysname{} is tiny compared to the meta-training dataset.
+Hence, creating a small and clean meta-validation set is neither expensive nor unrealistic, even for rare specialized use cases of a real-life scenario.
+A similar strategy has been applied in ~\citep{ren2018learning,shu2019meta,killamsetty2020glister}.
+However, they focus on traditional supervised learning, and we generalize this to task- and instance-level in a meta-learning setting.
+Since \sysname{} uses an online framework to perform a joint optimization of the weight hyper-parameters and model parameters for the weighted MAML model, the computational time of ours is comparable to MAML.